Slow Cooker Eggnog Granola

-A lightly sweet, crunchy addition to your morning yogurt, with hints of vanilla, nutmeg, and cinnamon, made easy with your crockpot.
+Slow cooker eggnog granola is a lightly sweet, crunchy addition to your morning yogurt.
+With hints of vanilla, nutmeg, and cinnamon, made easily with your crock pot.
 Whether you put out a bowl on your Christmas morning brunch or package it as gifts, you’ll enjoy the flavors of the season in this Slow Cooker Eggnog Granola.
+And eggnog isn’t just for holidays.
+This is a great back to school crock pot recipe, too!

 Slow Cooker Eggnog Granola

 Welcome to Day 4 of Christmas Week.
 This annual event was started in 2012, and is hosted by Kim of Cravings of a Lunatic.
 This year we have over 35 bloggers sharing festive sweet recipes for the event.
 You can see all of today’s recipes at the bottom of this post.

 You know those things you look at, and you are about, and you want to just sink your teeth right in or slurp it down because you just imagine that it’s going to be this perfectly heavenly treat?
 And then you take a bite or a sip are sadly mistaken.
 It’s not that you don’t like it.
 It’s that it just tastes different than you anticipated.
 It’s like food deception, and it’s such a letdown.